maguireja/Netgear-R7800/README.md

 ...do with that what you will...

 # Password Recovery
-Now that I relized the router was still configured, I wondered if I could recover the password for the wireless network, as well as any other configured passwords.
+Now that I realized the router was still configured, I wondered if I could recover the password for the wireless network, as well as any other configured passwords.
 I followed along with Matt Brown's video here which was fantastic.
 I recommend subscribing to Matt's channel he has some really good content.
 Video here: https://youtu.be/7iuwY3hIcHw?si=osBN4qiOezMgb0qB

 # Locating UART